 Live, online video coverage of Runoffs races, presented by Mazda, is available throughout the three days of competition at SCCA.com/runoffs-live.
 Live timing and scoring for each race are also available at SCCA.com/pages/runoffs-live-timing.

-Below are provisional results for Friday’s Formula Continental race at the 2024 SCCA® National Championship Runoffs, with finish position, starting position in parentheses, driver, hometown, car, and laps completed.
+Below are final results for Friday’s Formula Continental race at the 2024 SCCA® National Championship Runoffs, with finish position, starting position in parentheses, driver, hometown, car, and laps completed.

 1, (2), Michael Varacins, Burlington, WI, Van Diemen F2000, 13.